 The findings of this study can be used to promote the development of a strategy to help other minority groups access suitable dementia care services.

 The research hopes to stimulate interdisciplinary research in dementia within the ACP context whilst encouraging ACP with dementia to participate in research.
-Findings of this research would be shared at workshops, conferences, ACP with dementia forums and available for reviewing at open access publications.
+Findings of this research would be shared with social work educators, social worker, at workshops, conferences, ACP with dementia forums and available for reviewing at open access publications.